 Cross-Country Skiing and Bed & Breakfast in the Berkshires

-Canterbury Farm, located in the beautiful Berkshire Hills of Massachusetts, is open to the public and offers fun for the whole family with skiing, skating, snowshoeing, rentals, kayaks and food.
-We offer bed-and-breakfast lodging in our three guest rooms.
-Glamping in our trail side cabin.
-Display gardens, landscaping services, and Music in the Garden Events are all located on this historic site.
+Canterbury Farm, located in the beautiful Berkshire Hills of Massachusetts, offers fun for the whole family with skiing, skating, snowshoeing,, skating, snowshoeing, rentals, kayaks and food.
+We offer bed-and-breakfast lodging in our guest rooms, .
+Display gardens and Music in the Garden events are also located on this historic site.

-The Winter brings warm fires in the den, hot chocolate, and comfortable rooms after an exciting day skiing.
+The Winter brings warm fires in the ski chalet and outdoor areas after an exciting day skiing.
 Our caring staff and instructors will fit you into the best top of the line equipment.
 This equipment is interchangeable for one low price.
-Our attention to detail in providing you with the best ski conditions, we groom daily and will always give you an honest ski report.
-You can also find current availability dates on this ski condition link.
+We pay attention to detail in providing you with the best ski conditions; we groom daily and will always give you an honest ski report.

 In the summer and fall you can hike, bike, swim and enjoy our gardens on site.
-A number of music events, garden tours, and foliage hikes take place throughout the warmer months.
-Bring your bikes and rent our kayaks to enjoy the nearby State Parks.
+A number of music events, garden tours, and foliage hikes like Trail Hub take place throughout the warmer months.
+Bring your bikes and kayaks to enjoy the nearby State Parks.
 October State Forest and three lakes are within two miles of Canterbury Farm.